 It is occasionally difficult to unravel the start of a roll.

 2-ply paper.
 Providing comfort, durability, and absorbency.
 Sizable rolls that fit well on most paper holders.
-Perforation allows for easy tearing and doesn’t shed lint.
+Doesn’t shed lint.
 Thick enough for comfort but thin enough not to cause clogs.

 Is not 3-ply like many competing brands offer.

-This sized roll fits nicely on most toilet paper holders.
-Cottonelle Ultra Clean Care offers a high quality product that is soft on skin while remaining durable enough not to easily tear while using it.
+This roll fits nicely on most toilet paper holders.
+Cottonelle Ultra Clean Care offers a high quality product that is soft on skin while remaining durable enough not to easily rip while using it.
 Gentle enough for sensitive skin.

-New wavy ripple design is not as effective as old pattern for some.
+New wavy ripple design is not as effective as old pattern for some users.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.